Skip to main content

 End sessions as soon as the conversation is complete.
 This stops billing and triggers recording/transcript finalization.

-Attach custom metadata to sessions for easy correlation with your internal systems:
+Attach custom metadata to sessions for easy correlation with your CRM, ticketing, or routing systems:

 {